openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 To openedx.slack.com
 ~~~~~~~~~~~~~~~~~~~~

-Post the following in the #open-edx-proposals and #general `Open edX slack`_ channels:
+Once you have created a Discourse thread, the `Discourse Chat Integration bot <https://www.discourse.org/plugins/chat-integration.html>`_ should automatically post to the #open-edx-proposals and #general `Open edX slack`_ channels.

+If the bot isn't working, post a message using the following template:

     *Removal of <*Technology Name*>:*
     We plan to deprecate and remove <*Short description of the technology*>.